 The Employment Equality Acts 1998-2011 place an obligation on all employers to prevent harassment in the workplace.
-Under this law, you are entitled to bring a claim to the Equality Tribunal and your employer may be obliged to pay you compensation if you are harassed by reason of your:
+Under this law, you are entitled to bring a claim to the Workplace Relations Commission and your employer may be obliged to pay you compensation if you are harassed by reason of your:

 Harassment based on any of the above grounds is a form of discrimination in relation to conditions of employment.
 The Employment Equality Acts 1998-2011 define harassment as “unwanted conduct” which is related to any of the 9 discriminatory grounds above.
 Sexual harassment is any form of “unwanted verbal, non-verbal or physical conduct of a sexual nature”.
 In both cases it is defined as conduct which “has the purpose or effect of violating a person’s dignity and creating an intimidating, hostile, degrading, humiliating or offensive environment for the person” and it is prohibited under the Acts.